SR West Country and Battle of Britain classes: Preservation

 Twenty Light Pacifics still exist, in varying states of preservation: two were acquired directly from BR for preservation, 34023 Blackmoor Vale & 34051 Winston Churchill; the other eighteen being purchased from Barry Scrapyard.
 Of these twenty class members to survive, ten are in original form, whilst ten are in "rebuilt" form.
 Had it not been for Woodham Brothers' scrapyard in Barry, South Wales, no rebuilt Light Pacifics would have been preserved.
 Eleven of the surviving engines are named after West Country locations in the South of England and the remaining nine after RAF Squadrons or significant persons, including Prime Minister Winston Churchill.
 All but one of the class in preservation were built at Brighton Works, the exception being 34101 Hartland which was built at Eastleigh Works.
 The class has proved to be useful for preservation societies, due to its good route availability and ample power, with some having returned to the main line to haul special trains.
 It is uncertain whether all of the preserved locomotives will be restored to working order; owing to the very poor condition some of them were in when purchased and the increasing cost of materials.

 Other relics of both classes that have survived are nameplates, which were removed towards the end of steam on the British Railways Southern Region in the 1960s.
 As a result, many exist in private collections, and several have been seen at auction, selling for several thousands of pounds.
 A few members of this class were considered candidates for preservation, most notably No. 34086 219 Squadron and No. 34066 Spitfire but these plans never went through and were later scrapped.

-Just four members of the class are yet to run in preservation: 34010 Sidmouth, which is under restoration from scrapyard condition (its boiler is stored at Bridgnorth); 34051 Winston Churchill, which is on static display at the National Railway Museum in York; 34058 Sir Frederick Pile, which is under restoration at the Mid Hants Railway; and 34073 249 Squadron, which is awaiting restoration at Carnforth MPD.
+Just four members of the class are yet to run in preservation: 34010 Sidmouth which is under mainline standard restoration from scrapyard condition, 34051 Winston Churchill which is on static display at the National Railway Museum in York, 34058 Sir Frederick Pile which is under restoration at Sellindge and 34073 249 Squadron which is awaiting restoration at Carnforth MPD.
 Of the sixteen engines which have operated in preservation, six have operated on the main line: 34016 Bodmin, 34027 Taw Valley, 34046 Braunton, 34067 Tangmere, 34072 257 Squadron & 34092 City of Wells.
-34046 & 34067 currently have a valid main line certificate.
+As of February 2025: 34046 & 34067 currently have valid main line certificates.
 34028 Eddystone and 34070 Manston did briefly return to the mainline in 2009 to attend an event at Eastleigh, but the two engines were towed behind a diesel as neither was mainline certified.
+In September 2024, an announcement was made by 34028's owners (Southern Locomotives Ltd) that 34028 Eddystone is now planned to be mainline certified for a planned debut in 2025.